 This year's competition is split into two parts:

 Borough Heats (May – Early June): Borough teams will come together to take part in a debating workshop run by our experienced ESU mentors, and will receive valuable feedback.
 Each Team will then part in at least two debates.
 The highest scoring team will become the Borough Champion.
 The Borough rounds will take place at some point within this time period, agreed upon by all schools in the borough.
 Please note that each borough's round will take place over a full school day, so students will need permission to miss lessons.

-Final Day 4/5/6 July, exact date and venue TBC): Borough Champions will compete on the Final Day.
+LDC Final Day – 3 July 2018, Dartmouth House, Mayfair – Eight Regional Champions will compete on the Final Day.
 After 3 rounds of debate, the two highest scoring teams will compete in the Grand Final.
 This event will be a full-school day.
-Further details will be provided to qualifying teams.

 The London Debate handbook contains a timetable for the competition, judging criteria and coaching resources.
 We have also provided a Motion Factfile, which gives you an example of an argument subject (motion) and what key facts students should use, what questions they should ask, and what type of resources they should use in other to prepare for a debate.London Debate Challenge Handbook